-Patrick Kammermeyer, Media Producer/Instructional Designer.
+Patrick Kammermeyer, Media Producer and Instructional Designer.
 He enjoys the exploration of new technologies and is fascinated by the intersection of art and technology.
 He often roams the halls with a camera of one type or another hoping to catch a perfect moment in time.
 Before coming to Cal Poly in 1997, Patrick did a gig at The Developmental Studies Center where he worked directly with educators to integrate technology into learning environments.
 Patrick is recovering from a BS in Philosophy from UC Berkeley.

 Jan Kline recently retired from Acquisitions, where she was responsible (among other things) for the Good Reads Collection.
 She has an addictive relationship with contemporary literary fiction and memoir.
 Before coming to Cal Poly, she was a cellist in theatre pit orchestras, a bass player in a Western Swing band, and a billing clerk at a ready-mix concrete plant.
 She has a nicely aged BA in History from UCSB.